padraigfl/videojs-react/README.md

 # `videojs-react`

 A single exportable component which sets up a video JS file which is capable of handling Youtube videos amongst all video js formats.
-Youtube video support is an optional inclusion but erratic.
+Youtube video support is an optional inclusion via videojs-youtube but erratic.

 For most purposes please follow the documentation at: https://videojs.com/